-Whether you were waiting on someone else, didn’t have the necessary info, or were reluctant to clutter up QuickBooks, it doesn’t look good when you can’t deliver this early in the sales process.
+Whether you were waiting on someone else, didn’t have the necessary info, or were reluctant to clutter up QuickBooks, it doesn’t look good when you can’t deliver early in the sales process.
 This is a key indicator that you need a clearer opportunity management process.

 Using a CRM that integrates with QuickBooks solves these problems by making it easy to send as many estimates as you need.
-Not only can you create estimates using QuickBooks items without needing direct access to QuickBooks, but these estimates live only in Method:CRM and don’t clutter your QuickBooks account.
+Not only can you create estimates using QuickBooks items (without needing direct access to QuickBooks) but these estimates live only in Method:CRM so they don’t clutter your QuickBooks account.

 5. Evaluate your opportunity management process

-To win more deals and improve sales, it’s critical to review your process for managing sales opportunities and identify areas for improvement.
+To win more deals and increase sales, it’s critical to review your process for managing sales opportunities and identify areas for improvement.
 These reviews should occur at regular intervals, so you can track your progress over time.

 The more insight you can gain into your process, the better equipped you’ll be to optimize it.
 Thankfully, Method:CRM displays several key metrics for opportunity management.
 These include:

 - The ratio of won to lost opportunities.

 - The average deal size per sales rep.

 You can also dive deeper into your CRM data to look at other valuable metrics, like the number of follow-ups per opportunity, the length of your sales cycle, and your leads’ satisfaction with your sales approach.